How long is the show?

 What’s the best way to get tickets?

 You can purchase Les Misérables tickets at the venue box office, online or over the phone.
-Visit Ticketek for details.
+Visit Ticketek for details in Melbourne and Perth.
+Visit Ticketmaster for details in Sydney.
 We urge you to book your tickets through an official source to avoid the risk of invalid tickets or fraud.

 Do I need to purchase tickets in advance?